dzek69/queue-system/README.md

 JavaScript tasks queuing system.

 Currently it should be treated as undocumented library for personal use.
-API may change.
+API ~~may~~ will change.

 ## Features